mzc6101/llmchatbot/README.md

 Thread Safety

 To ensure thread-safe operations, especially when accessing or modifying shared resources like chat history and FAQs, the application employs threading locks.

-Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your enhancements or bug fixes.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-Acknowledgments

-Special thanks to the developers of Flask and the Ollama API for providing the tools that made this project possible.